List of Coronation Street characters introduced in 2017: George Appleton

 George Appleton, played by Romeo Cheetham-Karcz, made his first on-screen appearance on 22 August 2017.
 He is the son of Jude Appleton (Paddy Wallace), who is the biological son of Mary Taylor (Patti Clare), and his wife Angie Appleton (Victoria Ekanoye).
 Cheetham-Karcz is the son of former Waterloo Road actress Zerozha Burt-Skeete, who said of her son's casting that as Coronation Street "is such a massive institution", they "feel very honoured and blessed to have this opportunity for Romeo."
-Burt-Skeete chaperoned her son on set as "he’s been getting used to working alongside Corrie’s famous faces and all the cast and crew."
+Burt-Skeete chaperoned her son on set as "he's been getting used to working alongside Corrie's famous faces and all the cast and crew."

 George arrives with Jude and Angie for the wedding of Mary and Norris Cole (Malcolm Hebden).
 Jude decides that he and Angie are remaining in Weatherfield after coming to terms that Mary was raped, which he was the product of.
 After Angie pretends that she has been offered her old job back in South Africa, Jude and Angie prepare to leave, but Mary delays them to prevent them going and they end up staying.
-Mary suspects Angie of being an alcoholic and when Angie drives a sick George to the hospital, Mary phones the police as she believes Angie is drunk, however, a breath test proves Angie is under the limit.
+Mary suspects Angie of being an alcoholic and when Angie drives a sick George to the hospital, Mary phones the police as she believes Angie is drunk; however, a breath test proves Angie is under the limit.
 Jude is angry with Mary and bans her from seeing George.
 Mary finds out that Angie is suffering from post-natal depression and when Mary warns Sally Metcalfe (Sally Dynevor) to stop questioning her mental health due to her being elected mayor, Jude and Angie make amends with Mary.

+Imogen Pascoe

+Imogen Pascoe, played by Melissa Johns, is first seen in the Bistro with Kate Connor (Faye Brookes) and Rana Nazir (Bhavna Limbachia).
+Imogen has an argument with Rana when she feels that Imogen is taking advantage of Kate.
+She and Kate later start a relationship, much to Rana's jealousy.
+In early October, Kate and Imogen end their relationship because Kate thinks Imogen is taking it too fast.
+Imogen later informs Rana of this, and tells her that it is obvious that Rana has feelings for Kate.

+Imogen briefly returns in December 2018, after Kate and Rana have split and she and Kate celebrate New Year's together.
+Imogen makes her final appearance in July 2019, when she meets with Kate and talks to her about her travel experiences, prompting Kate to leave Weatherfield.